Nameless Rumia's Wiki

 The Big Adventure of Owata's Life (人生オワタの大冒険, Jinsei Owata no Daibouken)1) was a series of AA threads around 20062) that focused on Owata's attempts at heading into Jukai,3) but he dies and explodes in a Mega Man-like fashion,4) which stops further progress.

-However, this name has mostly been associated with the Flash game that was developed by “King” (キング ◆KING75wl/Q) during the late 2000s, famously serving as the main inspiration for popular trial-and-error games like I Wanna Be The Guy and Shobon Action.
+However, this name has mostly been associated with the Flash game that was developed by “King” (キング ◆KING75wl/Q) during the late 2000s, famously serving as the main inspiration for popular trial-and-error games, namely I Wanna Be The Guy and Shobon no Action.

 Summary